ppy/osu-wiki/wiki/BBCode/en.md

 [centre]text[/centre]
 ```

-The `[centre]` tag aligns text to the centre of a box.
+The `[centre]` tag is used to align text to the centre of a box.
 This is most often used for stylistic effect in titles, headers, or poems.
 If placed inside of or surrounding a `[quote]` tag, the text inside the quote block will be centred, but the stylistic lines and such will not.

 ### URL